 Observers attending in person will need to register via this email email@example.com giving your full name, contact details (phone and email) and the planning application you are interested in (please quote our reference-see your panel invite letter).
 Observers will be registered on a first come first served basis and must be registered by 5pm two days before the meeting.

 Speakers will be contacted the day before the panel meeting to confirm that you will be able address the panel.
-For both speakers and observers please arrive at the time given to you to allow enough time to be escorted up to the meeting room.
+For both speakers and observers please arrive at the time given to you to allow enough time to confirm your attendance and be directed up to the meeting room.
 Speakers will be asked by the panel chair to address the meeting when your turn arrives.

 If a proposal is recommended for approval by officers, then objectors will be invited to speak first, setting out why the application should be refused.
 The applicant will then be invited to speak, explaining why their proposal should be approved and may also be asked to respond to the objector’s concerns.
 If a proposal is recommended for refusal, the applicant will be invited to speak first.
 In all cases, comments must be addressed through the panel chair.

 When all the speakers have finished their representations, members of the panel will then be able to ask questions of officers, debate the item and then make a decision.
 Only elected councillors on the panel are allowed to vote and make a decision.
-The committee clerk will normally ask each panel member in alphabetical order how they intend to vote and the panel chair will then declare the result of that vote.
+They will vote by a show of hands and the panel chair will then declare the result of that vote.
 Those elected members will be introduced at the start of the meeting.

 Councillors can make three choices after they have heard the debate and considered the officers recommendation:

 Should there be a motion from the Panel for approval or refusal which is contrary to the officer recommendation, then a senior officer will be asked to advise the Panel on the merits of the motion before a vote on the decision is taken.
 If a planning application is deferred for further information and you have previously written to the council about the application or are the applicant, you will be informed of the date of the next meeting.